Skip to content

 # ///

-def setup(model: str, device: str = "cuda"):
+def setup(checkpoint: str, device: str = "cuda"):

 from mace.calculators import mace_mp

-return mace_mp(model=model, device=device, default_dtype="float32")
+return mace_mp(model=arg, device=device, default_dtype="float32")

 UMA (FAIRChem)

-from fairchem.core import OCPCalculator
+from fairchem.core import FAIRChemCalculator, pretrained_mlip

-def setup(model: str = "TensorNet-MatPES-PBE-v2025.1-PES", device: str = "cuda"):
+def setup(checkpoint: str, device: str = "cuda"):

 import matgl

-from matgl.ext.ase import MatGLCalculator
+from matgl.ext.ase import PESCalculator

 Best Practices